 News like this is most effective at giving men a reason to drink more beer.
 Unfortunately, this is not the best course of action.
 Consuming high levels of alcohol has also been shown, on many occasions, to increase the risk of several forms of cancer, and to destroy the liver and kidneys over a long period of time.

-There is no concentrated Xanthohumol supplement yet, but click here to pick up a resveratrol supplement, if you have any interested in getting the antioxidant benefits of red wine, without actually drinking more wine.
+There is no concentrated Xanthohumol supplement yet but you certainly can pick up antioxidant supplements such as resveratrol, acai berry, and pomegranate, if you have any interested in getting the antioxidant benefits of red wine, without actually drinking more wine.

 Health Benefits of Coffee